Loading Golf Stats...

 More Fantasy News

-Wise closed with a two-under 69 on Sunday at the U.S. Open to finish one-over and tied for 35th.
+Wise closed with a one-under 71 on Sunday at the Memorial Tournament to finish five-under and tied for ninth.